artndev/artofe-bot/README.md

 Authorize in [the ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) to fetch your authorization token in order to create a reverse proxy for running the application locally.

-Open the _ngrok.yaml_ file located in the _server_ directory and fill in the required data:
+Open the _ngrok.yaml_ file located in the _/server_ directory and fill in the required data:

 ```yaml
 version: '3'